Inventory Feeds User Guides

 How Filters Work

-When setting up filters, you first select an inventory data type and then optionally set filters based on that data type.
+When setting up filters, you first select an data type and then optionally set filters based on that data type.
 Filters are combined using "AND" conditions, meaning all conditions must be met.
 Within each filter, "IN" and "NOT IN" operators can handle multiple values with an "OR" condition.

 Examples